George Wimpey: United Kingdom housebuilding

 George Wimpey homes in the United Kingdom were sold under three distinct brands: the core 'George Wimpey' brand, the 'Laing Homes' brand, which had previously been used solely in the South East and Midlands, and the affordable 'G2' brand launched in 2006.
 In the 1970s, George Wimpey became the United Kingdom's largest private house builder, selling 106,440 homes in the decade, and in the 1980s, George Wimpey began to reinforce Wimpey Homes as a brand, focusing on quality compact housing.
 Advertising, featuring the famous Wimpey cat, ensured Wimpey Homes became a household name in house building.

 By 2002, there were four brands: Wimpey Homes, McLean Homes, McAlpine Homes and Laing Homes.
 Under the leadership of the current chief executive, Peter Redfern, (who was then head of housing), the operations were merged, and ‘Wimpey Homes’, ‘McLean Homes’ and ‘McAlpine Homes’ were replaced with ‘George Wimpey’ under a new three-dimensional purple and orange squares corporate identity.
 Laing Homes was retained due to its more upmarket status and its greater brand recognition.
 This brand disappeared in June 2008, as a result of the merger with Taylor Woodrow.

-In 2006, George Wimpey launched an affordable 'G2' brand, focussing on one and two bedroom luxury apartments.
+During 2006, George Wimpey launched an affordable 'G2' brand, focussing on one and two bedroom luxury apartments.
 Its prime target markets were value-conscious first time buyers and key workers.